 Compared to other stage pianos

-The Nord Piano 5 is a proper professional stage piano, but it comes with a hefty price tag.
+The Nord Piano 5 is a proper professional stage piano and probably one of the best for the right user, but it comes with a hefty price tag.
 If you aren’t ready to spend that much cash, here are some great alternatives.

-The new Yamaha YC88 is a gorgeous stage piano with real organ drawbars.
-Pound for pound, we prefer the YC88.
+The Yamaha YC88 is a gorgeous stage piano with real organ drawbars.
+Pound for pound, I prefer the YC88.

-If it were a straight grand piano shootout, we would tell you to go for the MP11SE.
+If it were a straight grand piano shootout, I would tell you to go for the MP11SE.
 But, if you need more of an all-rounder, go for the Nord Piano 5.